MTA-STS Checker

 ### Does this prove my MTA-STS policy file is correct?

 Not fully.
 Browser pages often cannot fetch policy files on arbitrary domains because of web security rules.
-The tool shows the DNS signal and exact policy URL to verify from a server-side check.
+The MTA-STS checker shows the DNS signal and the exact policy URL to verify with a server-side check.

 ### Is MTA-STS required for Mailrith campaigns?

-Usually no. For campaigns, first focus on secure delivery settings, SPF, DKIM, DMARC, alignment, permission, and list quality.
+Usually no. For campaigns, first check secure delivery settings, SPF, DKIM, DMARC, alignment, permission, and list quality.